Configure proxy settings for Azure Local, version 23H2

 echo "https :" $env:https_proxy "http :" $env:http_proxy "bypasslist " $env:no_proxy

-• To remove the proxy configuration, run the following commands as administrator on each server in the cluster:
+To remove the proxy configuration, run the following commands as administrator on each machine in the system:

 Configure proxy settings for Arc-enabled servers agent